 Of all the creatures lurking within the immense depths of the ocean, the great white shark inspires more terror and awe in people than almost anything else.

 This fearsome animal, which makes for quite a spectacle in the water, is the largest predatory fish in the world (though not the largest predatory marine animal; the killer whale takes that crown).
-The typical specimen measures between 11 and 16 feet in length and weighs a few thousand pounds.
+But we can’t help but wonder: what is the largest great white shark ever recorded?

 Females are generally larger than males, probably because they need the extra size to carry their children.
 From the moment of their birth, the great white is already big: they emerge from the womb at 4 feet long and then grow about 10 inches per year until reaching their full adult length (this takes about 10 years for males and 15 years for females).
 Scientists can learn their age by counting the rings that form on the vertebrae.

 So let’s take a deep dive into the world of great white sharks to discover the biggest great white shark ever recorded, as well as other great white sharks that are close contenders.

 The Great White: More Than Meets the Eye

 There is much more to the great white shark than its size though.
 They are surprisingly intelligent and curious animals.
 While mostly solitary, they are thought to establish some kind of dominance hierarchy when congregating together in groups.
 They also migrate long distances between feeding and mating grounds.

 Nevertheless, their size and ferocity are important aspects of their predatory lifestyle.
 They have an extraordinarily powerful bite force, estimated to be around 18,000 Newtons (high in absolute terms, though not quite as high, in relation to body size, as the Tasmanian devil or Nile crocodile).
 They also have a few rows of around 300 serrated teeth to slice through flesh.